pnp/cli-microsoft365/docs/guides/adding-command.md

 ### Tracking command usage

 The Office 365 CLI tracks usage of the different commands using Azure Application Insights.
-By default, for each command the CLI tracks its name and whether it's been executed in verbose mode or not.
+By default, for each command the CLI tracks its name and whether it's been executed in debug/verbose mode or not.
 If your command has additional properties that should be included in the telemetry, you can define them by overriding the **getTelemetryProperties** property and adding your properties to the **telemetryProps** object:

 ```ts
 class SpoMyCommand extends Command {